 Orla de Brí, Eileen Mac Donagh, Cathy Carman, Catherine Greene, Hamilton Gallery, Sligo, 1 June – 2 September As the title suggests, ‘Forged Carved Cast’ is an exhibition about the act of making.
 It is about an intense relationship with materials and processes.
 The exhibition’s premise is arguably against the run of current practice in that it foregrounds the individual hand of the artist working on discrete objects.
 This quietly subversive idea is coupled with another: the messy business of life and emotions.
 Many of the works explore deeply personal narratives, and are rich in metaphor and allusion.
 On entering the exhibition, the viewer encounters the work of Orla de

 Mary Patterson, Ballina Arts Centre, 10 November – 31 December 2016 Arriving at Ballina Arts Centre on a wild November morning and seeing the River Moy in flood, the logic of Mary Patterson’s exhibition seems very clear: to try to find responses to nature through art.
 The appropriately named ‘Paper Trails’ features a series of works on paper created through a formidable range of drawing and printmaking processes.
 Patterson’s use of diverse techniques forms part of her quest to identify a medium and a language that can convey the beauty and complexity of nature.
-The artworks that feature in the exhibition are displayed in the open-plan landing space that curves out towards the adjacent River Moy.
-This light, airy space provides an ideal setting for the works in close proximity to nature.
+The artworks that feature in the exhibition are displayed in the open-plan landing space that curves

+John Coyle and Gary Coyle, The Dock, Carrick-on-Shannon, 10 September – 12 November ‘Now Came Still Evening On’ is a unique exhibition presenting the work of father and son John and Gary Coyle.
+John’s intimate paintings occupy The Dock’s light and airy Gallery One while Gary has created a vast immersive installation in the largest of The Dock’s three galleries.
 John Coyle’s paintings and drawings depict scenes and people close to his studio and home.
 The works have a conciseness and authority clearly developed over a long career.
 They are reminiscent of the intimiste paintings of Vuillard and Bonnard, and of works by their more northerly descendants in Dublin and London.

 Farmleigh Gallery, Dublin, 10 June – 7 August ‘Two Birds/One Stone’ is an absorbing exploration of materiality.
 Janet Mullarney has chosen works by a wide range of artists from the last two decades which explore the complexity, tactility and associative power of materials.
 The exhibition features work by Cecily Brennan, Dorothy Cross, Maud Cotter, Aleana Egan, John Gibbons, Tony Hill, Mary Kelly, Alice Maher, Eileen McDonagh, Locky Morris, Paul Mosse, Helen O’Leary, Niamh O’Malley, Adrian Paci, Rachel Parry, Alan Phelan, Kathy Prendegast, Linda Quinlan, David Quinn, Eddie Rafferty, Charles Tyrrell, Michael Warren and Daphne Wright.